It’s time for yet another mortgage match-up, so without further ado, here’s a biggie: “Renting vs. buying a home.” Or a townhouse for that matter…

 Let’s start with the beauty of renting an apartment or a home.
 When you rent, you pay a landlord a certain dollar amount each month.

-Put simply, this dollar amount is typically less than the going cost of a mortgage, assuming you factor in the insurance and taxes.
-Oh, and the maintenance.
+Simply put, this dollar amount is typically less than the going cost of a mortgage, assuming you factor in the insurance and taxes.
+Oh, and the ongoing maintenance.

-Sure, a mortgage may appear cheaper, but guess what happens when your toilet breaks?
+Sure, a home loan may appear cheaper, but guess what happens when your toilet breaks?
 You can’t call your helpful resident plumber and get a free fix.

 You’ll either have to get down with some DIY or open your checkbook.
 So renting, while seemingly the same price or even more expensive than owning, might still wind up cheaper.